New Mexico voter registration guide

 - Print, date, and sign the form.
 If you do not have a printer, you can print the form out at any local library.
 If you do not have a stamp, you can buy one from any grocery store: just ask the cashier to sell you one.

 - Mail your voter registration form to the mailing address below.
 For faster delivery, send the form directly to your local election office.

 - Your voter registration form must be postmarked 28 days before Election Day

-This is the state-wide agency that is ultimately responsible for New Mexico elections.
-You can mail your voter registration form to this address.
-For faster processing, mail your form to your local election office.
+This is the statewide agency that is ultimately responsible for New Mexico elections.
+You can contact them with questions, but your local election office will probably respond faster.

 Bureau of Elections 325 Don Gaspar, Suite 300 Santa Fe, NM 87503